Buddha Pūrṇimā: A Mirror for the Human Heart

 One of the keys to staying healthy is transitioning between seasons well.

-Healing Is Not One Path; What Yoga Actually Shows Us
+Healing is Not One Path; What Yoga Actually Shows Us

 The movements of yoga; asana, pratyahara practices, and self-reflection; through the breath and body.